seognil-lab/cheerup/readme.md

 ## What

-Log a mantra in terminal,
+Print a mantra in terminal,
 > Simple phrases to build positive mental habits.

 ![intro](https://user-images.githubusercontent.com/5526096/58380861-40a25a00-7fe9-11e9-8120-4e41920772f1.gif)